rakugoteam/Rakugo-archive/README.md

 - VisualScript (ToDo - I need help)
 - RenScript (ToDo)

+Ren use [PersistenceNode](https://github.com/MatiasVME/Persistence) by @MatiasVME for saving/load game.

 If you want to help please write to us on our [Gitter room](https://gitter.im/jeremi360/Ren-GD).

 Logo is base on Godot icon from Linux Pop icon theme.<br/>